 Jack Harris began his radio career at WVOW in Logan, West Virginia right out of high school where he graduated Valedictorian of his senior class.
 He went on to receive a B.A. in History from West Virginia University and later spent two years in the Army and a stint in Vietnam.
 Allowing for his time in the service, Jack put in almost ten years at WAJR in Morgantown, West Virginia.

 Jack joined 970-WFLA in 1970, saying he knew nothing about music, or very little anyway, and claimed he was never a disc jockey – simply a communicator trying to create a mood.
 In 1974 he left to work for WRC and WKYS in Washington, D.C., but returned to the Tampa station the following year.

-In addition to his WFLA work, Jack has been on the broadcast team for the Tampa Bay Buccaneers where he did the coaches’ show for five years, was with the Tampa Bay Bandits, and became the voice of the Tampa Bay Rowdies and USF basketball.
-He also gained recognition as the local voice of the Jerry Lewis Telethon for eight years and has covered Tampa’s Gasparilla and St. Petersburg’s Festival of States parades.
-Jack also had his own daily half-hour show on Channel 8, Harris Live, and made regular appearances on Channel 13’s Pulse Plus.
+In addition to his WFLA work, Jack hosted mornings on Q105 WRBQ from 1985 to 1989 and WFLA’s sister-station 93.3 WFLZ from 1989-1993.
+He was on the broadcast team of the Tampa Bay Buccaneers and did the coaches’ show for five years, was with the Tampa Bay Bandits, and became the voice of the Tampa Bay Rowdies and USF basketball.
+He also had his own daily half-hour show on WFLA-TV Channel 8, Harris Live, and made regular appearances on Channel 13’s Pulse Plus.

 1970 - 1974 Other Tampa Bay Area Stations (On Air Personality)